Highlyhotgames/fast_txtgen_7B/README.md

 While we will need to restart the Ubuntu terminal a few times, I've done my best to simplify the instructions to minimize the number of steps.
 This will help you explore these AI models as fast as possible.

-I used some lines "git reset..." to maximize compatibility throughout time.

 ----------------------------------------------------------------------------------
 ----------------------------------------------------------------------------------